To view "Two Very Different Houses" click here.

 least one Essene survived the Roman wrath to seed the

-famous site nearby in the hills next to the Dead Sea is
+site nearby in the hills next to the Dead Sea is Masada.
+The

-be debated for quite some time to come, including raging
+quite some time to come, including great philological

 PHOTO NOTES: Photographs on the Left Column depict